-- Accounts Payable (Creditor) Payments (made on each Monday from January 2011) - Housing Benefits (HBIS) BACS payments (made on each Monday) - Other daily income, eg. from cashiers
+- Accounts Payable (Creditor) Payments (made on each Monday and Thursday) - Housing Benefits (HBIS) BACS payments (made on each Monday) - ♦ Other daily income, e.g. from cashiers

 The daily forecast cleared closing consolidated balance is compared to the consolidated forecast balance from the Councils direct banking system, in order to give assurance that the system and spreadsheet are taking account of all transactions.